LeenaSalmela/Elmeri/README.md

 The default parameters work well on small to medium sized genomes when the coverage of the Rmaps is high.
-For a large genome such as the human genome, setting k to a higher value (i.e. 6) to ensure that (l,k)-mers are unique in the genome often gives better results.
+For a large genome such as the human genome, setting k to a higher value (e.g. 6) to ensure that (el,k)-mers are unique in the genome often gives better results.
 The coverage parameter should be set to reflect the coverage of the Rmap data.